mastodon/fediverse_discovery_providers/content/_index.md

 ## Project Goals

-We will build a reference discovery provider and protocols (and an example consumer implementation, inside of Mastodon) to enable users to discover content across the rich diversity of the Fediverse.
+We are building a reference discovery provider and protocols (and an example consumer implementation, inside of Mastodon) to enable users to discover content across the rich diversity of the Fediverse.

 The protocols and implementations will respect user privacy.
-Discovery providers should be “pluggable” - servers should be able to choose none, one or even several of them, in line with the decentralised and federated nature of the network.
+Discovery providers are “pluggable” - servers are able to choose none, one or even several of them, in line with the decentralised and federated nature of the network.